arshwaraich/Resume/README.md

 _Portable Intelligence Inc._, Markham, ON

 - Created a UDP protocol based POC of an integration layer to Artemis, a computer vision system.
-Successfully demonstrating it’s value resulted in a whole new business avenue and revenue stream for the company.
+Successfully demonstrating it's value resulted in a whole new business avenue and revenue stream for the company.
 - Automated software updates, allowing clients to update our software without on-site visits from our employees, saving hundreds of man hours.
 - Operated in Agile for timely product releases using Azure, Windows Server 2012 and IIS.